Reformed Mennonite: Practices

 Reformed Mennonites see themselves as true followers of Christ's teachings and of the teachings of the New Testament.
 They have retained the name taken from Menno Simons as they believe what he practiced and wrote are in the true Spirit of Christ and the teachings in the New Testament.
 They have no church rules, but they rely solely on the Bible and a prayerful appeal to Christ and His Spirit as their guide.
 The Reformed Mennonites practice nonresistance and therefore do not go to war, practice self-defense, or sue at the law.
 They practice the Lord's Supper and believer's baptism on confession of faith.
 Upon meeting, members greet with a kiss of charity as taught in 1 Peter 5.
 They practice feet washing as taught by Christ in John 13.
 They insist on strict separation from other denominations, and excommunicate former members.
 This practice is considered by them to be out of love and concern for the former member's soul, and to be meant to remind those who have left the faith of what they have lost spiritually.
 The women members dress in conservative plain garb that preserves 18th-century Mennonite details at all times, the men members do so at meetings, church gatherings, and other official functions.
 Regular day wear for the men is modern conservative clothing.
 The men do not wear beards.
-Their children attend public schools.
 Higher education is not frowned upon and members are encouraged to attend university and trade school.
 They permit the use of automobiles, radio, television, telephones, cell phones, computers, and internet.